-There are several standards about LQA. memoQ supports three of these: J2450, LISA, and TAUS.
+There are several standards about LQA. memoQ supports tbree of these: J2450, LISA, and TAUS.
 In addition, memoQ introduces yet another LQA model of its own.

 In this window, you can set up the various settings.

-Do not confuse LQA with QA: memoQ can also look for formal errors automatically.
-For example, it can check the consistency of terms, the length of translations, or the matching of inline tags.
-Those checks are called quality assurance (QA) checks.
+Don't mix LQA with QA: memoQ can check for some errors automatically.
+Those checks are called quality assurance checks. memoQ can check for the consistency of terms, or the length or the translations, or the matching of inline tags.

 To enter LQA feedback from the translation editor: Reject a segment using Shift+Enter, and fill in the form that appears.
 The form doesn't appear if you don't have an LQA model in your project.